Ayaa Musuya, Uganda / Canada linkedin.com

 a recently published translation of the Gospel of Luke.
 Tarore wore this text in a purpose-made kete (container) on a cord around her neck.

-For this exhibition each shell will be hung at the heart height of the first five overseas artists to participate in a "Take Care" zoom session.
+For these exhibitions each shell is hung at the heart height of the first five overseas artists that participated in the "Take Care" zoom sessions.
 Each of their names,

 Lloyd, Shaeron, Robert, Xiaojie and Nawruz